shivah12/MyList/README.md

 - **ToDo Management**: Users can create new ToDo items, mark them as complete, and delete them as needed.
 - **Type Safety with TypeScript**: The application is built using TypeScript, providing type safety and enhancing development productivity.
 - **Responsive Design with Tailwind CSS**: The user interface is responsive and mobile-friendly, thanks to Tailwind CSS utility classes.
-- **Database Interaction with Prisma**: Prisma is used as the ORM to interact with the database, making database operations more efficient and developer-friendly.
+- **Database Interaction with Prisma & MongoDB**: Prisma & MongoDB is used as the ORM to interact with the database, making database operations more efficient and developer-friendly.

 ## Tech Stack